 New Mabey bridges to connect rural communities in Malaysia

-Leading bridge and engineering services specialist Mabey is installing five new Compact 200 (C200)™ bridges in Sarawak, the largest state in Malaysia.
-This will bring the total number of bridges Mabey and local distributor CT One will have installed in Malaysia over the past five years to 89.
+Leading bridge and engineering services specialist Mabey Bridge is installing five new Compact 200 (C200)™ bridges in Sarawak, the largest state in Malaysia.
+This will bring the total number of bridges Mabey has installed in Malaysia over the past five years to 89.

 Known for its dense rainforest, Sarawak’s landscape makes connectivity extremely difficult for local people.
 With an estimated 42% of the state population living in rural areas, people are greatly impacted by poor connectivity, making travel difficult and necessities expensive.
 Working to tackle this problem and link up communities in the area, Mabey is working with the Royal Engineers Regiment of the Malaysian Army to install the new C200s which will cross the river between Nanga Merit and Belaga.